awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

   ```

  **`train_instance_type (str)(required)`**: A type of Amazon EC2 instance to use\.
 + If the `smdistributed.dataparallel` distribution strategy is used, the allowed instance types are: `ml.p4d.24xlarge`, `ml.p3dn.24xlarge`, and `ml.p3.16xlarge`\.
-For best performance, it is recommended that you use an EFA supported instance, `ml.p3dn.24xlarge` or `ml.p4d.24xlarge`, with the latest supported version of PyTorch\.
+For best performance, it is recommended that you use an EFA supported instance, `ml.p3dn.24xlarge` or `ml.p4d.24xlarge`, with the latest supported version of TensorFlow\.

  **Example**